official-av/ng-ui-challenge/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # Approach
-- import seed project and create new github repo https://github.com/official-av/ng-16-seed
+- import seed project and create new github repo https://github.com/official-av/ng-16-seed - done
-- switch to scss
+- switch to scss - done
 - create mock-data file with tariffs array
 - create mock service and add tests
 - implement mock service to return the tariffs mock data async and add sort implementation